techsupportmo/JavaScript/README.md

 <br/>

  # World Temperature :earth_americas:
- This program uses Chart.js in order to display an interactive graph with the average world temperatures in Celsius from 1880 to 2020
+ This program uses <a href="https://www.chartjs.org/">Chart.js</a> in order to display an interactive graph with the average world temperatures in Celsius from 1880 to 2020

 This project involves
 - Loading CSV file